operator-framework/enhancements/enhancements/service-binding.md

 We may want to disallow daemonsets, replicasets and statefulsets as they aren't very commonly used without deployments/deploymentconfigs.

+## Security

+### Why
+Assuming the user gets to create a ServiceBinding CR, how do we avoid letting the user execute an escalation of privilege.

+* John doesn't have view on Secrets.
+* John creates a ServiceBinding, which leads to a backing service's secret being read, and contents written into a binding secret.
+* ServiceBinding controller injects the binding secret into the application workload.
+* If John has the privileges to print the environment variables in the Deployment's container, John gets access to secret's contents which were otherwise not visible to John.( aka escalation of privilege)
+* If John was otherwise not allowed to modify a Deployment, John gets to do that as well (aka escalation of privilege)

+### How
+To avoid this, we plan to implement a validating webhook to verify

+* Does John have reasonable access to the backing services ( and it's sub-resources )?
+* Does John have reasonable access to the application ?
+* A validating webhook "validates" conditions before an object is accepted.
+In this case, subject access reviews (SARs) could be made use of, to validate user privileges.

 ## Bill of materials